Homological aspects of branching laws: Introduction

-As a consequence of this theorem due to Aizenbud and Sayag, note that the restriction of an irreducible representation $\pi$ of $\GL_{n+1}(F)$ to $\GL_n(F)$ is finitely generated in any Bernstein component of $\GL_n(F)$, hence $\pi|_{\GL_n(F)}$ has nonzero irreducible quotients by generalities (a statement which we will not know how to prove for a general restriction problem as we said earlier).
+As a consequence of this theorem due to Aizenbud and Sayag, note that the restriction of an irreducible representation $\pi$ of $\GL_{n+1}(F)$ to $\GL_n(F)$ is finitely generated in any Bernstein component of $\GL_n(F)$, hence $\pi|_{\GL_n(F)}$ has nonzero irreducible quotients by generalities (a statement, which we said earlier, we will not know how to prove for a general restriction problem).

 The following corollary is an easy consequence of standard homological algebra where we also use the fact that if a module is finitely generated over a noetherian ring $R$ (which need not be commutative but contains 1), then it has a resolution by finitely generated projective $R$-modules.